Corlubu/CCH/README.md

-# Grace Community Food Bank Management System
+# CCH Food Bank Management System

 A comprehensive web application for managing food bank registrations and distributions at a Christian church.
 The system handles administrator operations, staff management, and citizen registrations through QR codes with robust validation and SMS notifications.